Skip to main content

 First terminal:

---network host lets the orchestrator reach the container at localhost:8000.
+--network host lets the Orchestrator reach the container at localhost:8000.
 Acceptable for local development; production deployments use a Docker network or Kubernetes service.

 2